Products

 ๐ŸŽ3.
 Cloud simulation time.
 Because time is the most precious gift

 Obviously GPUs – while amazing – are not the holy grail for everything CFD.
-With its continuous enhancement the CPU will continue to play a significant role in speeding up CFD simulations and through massive scalability run event the largets jobs with excellent speedups.
+With its continuous enhancement the CPU will continue to play a significant role in speeding up CFD simulations and through massive scalability run event the largest jobs with excellent speedups.
 But I understand you can’t afford a to place a huge High Performance Compute center under the Christams tree (for various reasons). – Would be nice though.
 But what you can do is give your beloved CFD engineer some calculation time on the cloud.
-Thanks to Simcenter Cloud HPC running CFD straight from your desktop is now only two click away.
+Thanks to Simcenter X running CFD on the cloud straight from your Desktop version is now only two clicks away.
+And if you want to pre and postprocess CFD models in your browser with no IT overhead or expensive on prem hardware immediately, Simcenter X has something for you as well.

-And so Cloud simulation time is my number 3 on the list of ultimate CFD gifts.
+And so Cloud credits is my number 3 on the list of ultimate CFD gifts.

 ๐ŸŽ2.
 The absolute Windtunnel Experience: Skydiving